openbmc/openbmc-test-automation/README.md

 Packages required to be installed for OpenBmc Automation.
 Install the packages and it's dependencies via `pip`

+If using Python 3.x, use the corresponding `pip3` to install packages.
+Note: Older Python 2.x is not actively supported.

     REST base packages:
     ```
     $ pip install -U requests